forest-snow/CMSC828L/Problem Set 2/README.md

   * Yes, macOS should be fine

-* You must start with the datasets as included from this repo, using the processed forms provided in the git repo; when your code is run during grading, this is all that will be available

-* You can not specify initial conditions (i.e. via a fixed random seed) in the file you submit

 * You're highly encouraged to use a GPU and/or the AVX instructions for training your code when possible

-* You aren't allowed to do data augmentation, to pad the data, or do anything similar to those

-* If you implement a grid or genetic algorithm search for optimizing hyperparameters, submit your code in a way so that when we run your code *without* having to rerun that portion, that portion won't run by default (but is trivial to enable if needed)

-* Your code can't use more than 6GB of ram
-  * Please don't screw this one up in particular, it'll make grading a mess and will result in a major deduction in points

-* The data processing files can not be called by your code

-* Your code can not save things to disk, or edit files on disk in any way
-  * Editing local files is tantamount to cheating

 * Any malicious pieces of code caused to be during grading will be considered accademic dishonesty

-* No mixing .py and jupyter for one dataset

-* No submitting writeup files with an unreasonably large amount of white space

-* Your writeup *must* be in the form of a .pdf

-* If you're only submitting 1 file, please do not zip it

-* Please do not submit the data after you split it etc., or a saved version of your model.
-  * Please do not have your code generate those locally by default when run either.